basho-labs/riak-chef-cookbook/README.md

 ## Description

 [Riak](http://basho.com/riak/) is an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.

+This repository is **community supported**.
+We both appreciate and need your contribution to keep it stable.
+For more on how to contribute, [take a look at the contribution process](#contribution).

+Thank you for being part of the community!
+We love you for it.

 ## Requirements